Drone Safety Rules

 Getting Paid for Using Your Drone

-If you are planning on using a drone for profit, such as to film a video or a commercial or any project where you’ll be paid, then you will need permission from the CAA.
-You have to be over 18 years of age.
+If you are planning on using a drone for profit, such as to film a video or a commercial or any project where you’ll be paid, then you may need permission from the CAA. in the form of an A2 Certificate of Competency or GVC qualification You have to be over 18 years of age.